 Javier Báez's grand slam gives Tigers 5-1 win over Diamondbacks

-Phoenix – A hefty segment of the 22,064 people who came to Chase Field Friday night to welcome Spencer Torkelson back to Arizona where he starred at Arizona State, but Javier Báez gave them a bonus treat.

-He blasted a grand slam home run in the third inning, sending the Tigers to a 5-1 win over the Arizona Diamondbacks in the first of three games.
+Báez responded by blasting a grand slam home run and sending the Tigers to a 5-1 win over the Arizona Diamondbacks in the first of three games.

 It was Báez's third homer in three games and it was majestic.
 He had just chased and swung wildly at a 1-1 curve ball from D-backs starter Merritt Kelly.
 Kelly came right back with the same pitch, only he left it over the plate.